deja-blue/software-interview/README.md

 **Please do not fork the repository**.
 We want to keep your solution yours, since other applicants will be doing the same exercise.

-*Alternatively, if you have a GitHub repo or other work that you think clearly demonstrates all the same skills presented in this exercise, even to those unfamiliar with the code base, feel free to send that to us instead.*
+*Alternatively, if you have a GitHub repo or other work that you think clearly demonstrates all the same skills presented in this exercise, even to those unfamiliar with the code base, you are welcome to send that to us instead.*

-Last, if you have any questions, feel free to reach out to "parker" at "dejablue.energy".
+Last, if you have any questions, don't hesitate to reach out to "parker" at "dejablue.energy".

 ### Exercises
 We created a sandbox environment for you that should be ready to go out of the box!
-(Please let us know if you run into any issues.)
+(Let us know if you run into any issues.)
 All of the details for [local development environment](#development-environment).

 The tasks are broken down into segments.
 Please try to complete at least four of these tasks in the given time.